luukvanderduim/tow/README.md

     I am pretty sure that in its current state tow is leaking memory.
     Memory management is currently poorly understood by its author.

-    it also needs a runtime on/off hotkey.
+    Tow also needs a runtime on/off hotkey.
 Some programs do not implement accessibility as intended, this may lead to unwanted behavior.
 Therefore we need and option to opt-out during runtime.